IEST In-Situ Cell Swelling Testing System(SWE Series)

 • The irreversible swelling of the cells increases in both cases when the temperature increases from 25℃ to 60℃, as well as decreases from 25℃ to 0℃.
 However, the causes of such swelling under high-temperature and low-temperature conditions may differ.

-4.3 Swelling of prismatic cells under different cycles
+4.3 Swelling of prismatic cells under different charge rate

 IEST In-Situ Cell Swelling Testing System Details-27